jewettaij/ndautocrr/README.md

 1. *L* is the size of the domain for the auto-correlation function.
+The auto-correlation function is truncated beyond this point.
-(By default, L is determined automatically.
-See the discussion of the "-t" argument below.)
-However you can manually override this choice by using the "-L" argument.
-See below.)
+You can manually specify this by using the "-L" argument.
+(See below.)
+If left unspecified, **by default, the auto-correlation function is truncated when it decays below a threshold value (which is 1/e by default) relative to the peak at separation 0.**
+(See the discussion of the "-t" argument below.)

 2. The data entries *x(i)* can be scalar values or vectors.
 When they are vectors, the [dot-product](https://en.wikipedia.org/wiki/Dot_product) is used.

-3. For convenience, the correlation length (also called the correlation time, *(sum_j C(j)/C(0))* is printed to the standard error:
+3. For convenience, a crude estimate of the correlation length (also called the correlation time) is printed to the standard error.
+If the *-t* threshold argument is specified, the correlation length is estimated from the location on the curve where it crosses the threshold.
+If the *-L* argument is specified, the correlation length is estimated from the integral of the curve (ie. sum of the entries) between 0 and L.
+*(If both are specified, then the threshold method is preferrentially used.)*
+Neither of these strategies is a robust way to estimate correlation length.
+*(Ideally, the correlation function should fit to a decaying exponential.
+Graphing the correlation function is always a good way to visually verify whether this is a good assumption.)*

 ## Optional arguments